mupps/fifa-stats-app/README.md

 # FIFA Stats Comparison App
 A repository for the final project for CIS450, adapted to be public.
 My main responsibilities were in developing the frontend pages and login state system.
+See project outline for details.

 ## Contibutors
 Armaan Uppal, Ali Krema, Julia Kafozoff, Alejandro Resendiz